LK00100100/jpmc-qes-web-scraper/readme.md

 # JPMC Qes Report Web Scraper

+Clicks through a website then gets data from it.

 You may need this chrome driver to open chrome.
 It will complain that you need this if you don't have it. https://chromedriver.chromium.org/downloads